kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Step 1.
 Create a MetricPipeline

 To ship metrics to a new OTLP output, create a resource of the kind `MetricPipeline`.
-Default protocol is GRPC, but you can choose HTTP instead.
+The default protocol is GRPC, but you can choose HTTP instead.

 This configures the underlying OTel Collector of the gateway with a pipeline for metrics.
-The receiver of the pipeline will be of the OTLP type and be accessible using the `telemetry-otlp-metrics` service.
+The receiver of the pipeline is of the OTLP type and is accessible using the `telemetry-otlp-metrics` service.
 As an exporter, an `otlp` or an `otlphttp` exporter is used, depending on the configured protocol.
 Ensure that the correct port is configured as part of the endpoint.
 Typically, port `4317` is used for GRPC and port `4318` for HTTP.

 <div tabs>
   <details>